 - No Patches Installed: Magento community is quick to release patches once a vulnerability is released.
 We found that major security patches were still missing in a good number of stores.

-- Information Disclosure: Majority of the stores still do not follow basic security practices like hiding the admin page, downloader page and swf uploader page.
+- Information Disclosure: The majority of the stores still do not follow basic security practices like hiding the admin page, downloader page, and SWF uploader page.

 Read about our findings in the infograph below: